juliasliu/juliasliu.github.io/_works/diversatech.md

 ---
 image: /assets/img/projects/dt.png
-name: DiversaTech
+name: DiversaTech website
-caption: Tech consulting for product strategy & development
+caption: Website rehaul for DiversaTech Consulting, UC Berkeley's premier tech and product consulting organization
-start: 2019-01-01
+start: 2019-06-01
 end: 2020-12-01
 blurb: This semester, as VP of Marketing, I took charge of redesigning our entire website and leading our online recruitment season for the fall 2020 semester.
 This involved designing promotional graphics for social media, scheduling postings and outreach initiatives on Facebook, Instagram, and LinkedIn, and writing monthly internal and external newsletters.
 links: